iamarjun/HackerNews/README.md

 ### Project Structure

-As per MVP architecture project is broken down into 3 main packages
+As per MVP architecture project is broken down into 3 main packages:

 ## data